Fall Internships in DC | Wolf Trap

 • Assist with preparation for cultivation and stewardship events

-• Assist with writing major gift proposals and briefing sheets
+• Assist with writing leadership gift proposals and briefing sheets

 • Research prospective funders